Operational quantum theory without predefined time: Results

 Similarly to Eq.~\eqref{operationupdate}, upon learning or discarding of information about the events in a region in agreement with the closed-box assumption, the description of the operation in that region is most generally updated as

 where $ T(j,i)\geq 0$, $\forall i\in O$, $\forall j \in Q$, $\sum_{j\in Q} T(j,i)\leq 1$, $\forall i\in O$.

-While we have developed the framework in a discrete form, its formulation in terms of regions and boundary systems suggests a natural route for extension to continuous quantum field theory, where, as alluded earlier, the regions can be identified with regions of space-time.
-In this case, the boundary of each space-time region would be associated with a (now generally infinite-dimensional) Hilbert space, and the content of each region would be described by a positive-semidefinite operator on that space (in infinite dimensions, a different normalization would be necessary, or one may consider working with unnormalized operators).
-Regions could be connected through parts of their boundaries to form new regions, with the operator in the resulting region obtained by an analogue of the rule \eqref{connect}, where the systems $B$ and $C$ now correspond to the two sides of the boundary area through which the regions are connected, and the entangled state of the connecting `wire' is similarly associated with that area (again, in infinite dimensions, an appropriate redefinition or relaxation of the norm of the state may be necessary).
+While we have developed the framework in a discrete form, its formulation in terms of regions and boundary systems suggests a natural route for extension to continuous quantum field theory, where, as outlined earlier, the regions can be identified with regions of space-time.
+In this case, the boundary of each space-time region would be associated with a (generally infinite-dimensional) Hilbert space, and the content of each region would be described by a positive-semidefinite operator on that space (in infinite dimensions, a different normalization would be necessary, or one may consider working with unnormalized operators).
+Regions could be connected through parts of their boundaries to form new regions, with the operator in the resulting region obtained by an analogue of the rule \eqref{connect}, where the systems $B$ and $C$ now correspond to the two sides of the boundary area through which the regions are connected, and the entangled state of the connecting `wire' is similarly associated with that area (again, in infinite dimensions, a different representation of states may be necessary).
 In order to obtain closed networks and thereby probabilities, certain regions with partial boundaries would need to be considered (e.g., regions that only have boundary on one side, such as standard preparations and measurements).
 Via purification on a larger region, these could be assumed outsourced to the perimeter of the network, whose interior would be a compact region (which does not have to be simply connected).